b0chard/b0chard/README.md

 <br>

-18 y.o. self-learn coder/developer/programmer(idk what i should be called as, and idc), building _"somewhat useful"_ stuffs and putting it out on the internet.
+18 y.o. self-learn coder/developer/programmer (idk what i should be called as, yet i don't really care).

+building _"somewhat useful"_ stuffs and putting it out on the internet.

-My projects are for personal and hobby purposes (for now).
-Feel free to check them out.
-Links are provided.
+i mostly inclined doing backend. i work frequently with php and soon with c.

+check out my repositories, some of them have links provided for you to preview. hope you'd like them.

+thanks for visiting.

+have a great day! :wink:

 <br>
 <br>